A universal approximation theorem and its applications to vector lattice theory

 The key step in the proof of this result is the case $m = 1$.
 Although the theorem is well-known in the neural networks literature, it is less familiar in the functional analysis community.
 For this reason, we provide in Subsection \ref{subsca} a concise and elementary proof.
 In Subsection \ref{subinf}, we extend this result to infinite-dimensional settings.
 In particular, Theorem~\ref{nn} presents an infinite-dimensional analogue of Theorem~\ref{UAT}, thereby resolving the Problem.
 Our approach draws on techniques from the theory of polynomials on topological vector spaces.

 Section~3 explores applications to vector lattice theory.
 We emphasize that these applications are specifically related to the ReLU activation function.
-We refer the reader to \cite{AL:06,zaanen,lz} for the background on the topic.
+We refer the reader to \cite{AL:06,lz,zaanen} for background on the topic.
 Let $F$ be an Archimedean vector lattice and let $A \subset F$.
 We denote by $\vlt(A)$ the linear sublattice of $F$ generated by $A$, that is, the smallest linear subspace of $F$ that contains $A$ and is closed under the lattice operation $x \mapsto x^+$.

 As a concrete example, consider the vector lattice $F=C(\mathbb{R})$ of continuous functions on $\mathbb{R}$ and let $A=\{\1,\mathrm{Id}\}$, where $\1$ is the constant one function and $\mathrm{Id}(t)=t$ is the identity function.
 It is known that $\vlt(A)$ coincides with the space of all piecewise affine functions.
 Moreover, these functions can be written in the form $\mathfrak{N}(\sigma_\phi)$ with $\phi$ equal to the ReLU activation function (see, e.g., \cite[Chapter 7]{AT:07}).

 Since the ReLU function can be defined on an arbitrary vector lattice $F$ via the lattice operation $x^+$, it is natural to ask whether such a representation exists for a general space $F$.
 We also note that this problem is closely related to the option spanning problem in finance (see, e.g., \cite{gl,GX:17}).
 In \cite[Theorem 2.1]{bhp}, the authors provided the following representation of $\vlt(A)$ in terms of a neural network architecture: